ballantine04/ballantine04/Design Pattern/README.md

 ##### Compound Pattern
 - MVC

-Template Pattern vs Strategy Pattern
+Behavioral Pattern 비교
 ------------------------------------
+## Template Pattern vs Strategy Pattern
 #### Strategy Pattern : use delegation to vary the entire algorithm.
 #### Template Pattern : use inheritance to vary part of an algorithm.